-- The database that you created and the default Oracle Net listener process run on the system. - Oracle Enterprise Manager Database Control and iSQLPlus are running and can be accessed by using a Web browser.
+- The database that you created and the default Oracle Net listener process run on the system. - Oracle Enterprise Manager Database Control run on the system and can be accessed by using a Web browser.

 Tasks Not Described in This Guide